Beiwen Zhang

+Beiwen Zhang (张蓓雯 (張蓓雯, Zhāng Bèiwén); born 12 July 1990) is a badminton player who is a singles specialist.
+Born in China, she previously represented Singapore and currently represents the United States.
+She won the women's singles title at the 2021 Pan Am Championships and at the 2023 Pan American Games.

 Career

+2003–2013: Singapore

-Zhang was born in China and moved to Singapore at the age of 13 in 2003 and played with the Singapore National Team until 2012.
+Zhang was born in China and moved to Singapore at the age of 13 in 2003, under the Foreign Sports Talent Scheme, and played with the Singapore National Team until 2012.
 In 2007, Zhang took up Singapore citizenship.
-In 2011, her contract with the Singapore Badminton Association (SBA) was not renewed reportedly falling out with then-singles head coach Luan Ching.

 In 2009, she was part of the Singapore national badminton team, winning a bronze medal at the women's team event of the 2009 Southeast Asian Games.
 After a one-year break in which she did not play any tournaments at all, in 2013, she came back on her way to reach top level again.

+In 2011, her contract with the Singapore Badminton Association (SBA) was not renewed after a reported falling out with then-singles head coach Luan Ching over a curfew.